hrishikeshrt/flask-bootstrap-anywhere/README.md

 Support for PostgreSQL, although not explicitly added, is easy to figure out.
-It can be achieved in a similar manner to MySQL support by installing the necessary driver and using the proper `database_uri` for `MySQLAlchemy`.
+It can be achieved in a similar manner to MySQL support by installing the necessary driver and using the proper `database_uri` for `SQLAlchemy`.

-MongoDB support will be added soon, although it's not too difficult to figure it out.
+MongoDB support may be added in the future, although it's not too difficult to figure it out.

 ### Mail